panoramicdata/Meraki.Api/SECURITY.md

 ## Reporting a Vulnerability

+As detailed in the license, we offer no warranty that this software is free from security defects.
+However, we undertake to resolve any security issues identified as soon as resource can be made available.
+If you identify a defect in our software then please report it so that we can investigate.

 To report an issue, complete this form: https://panoramicdata.com/support

 We will acknowledge valid submissions, provide a ticket reference and give you updates on the issue.
 Fixed vulnerabilities are described in release notes and disclosed to the community once the fix is deployed.